NUISANCEMC/nuisance3/src/nuis/eventframe/README.md

 };
 ```

 The use of `Eigen::ArrayXdRef` allows individual columns to be fetched by name and manipulated in place.
-The `NormInfo` struct is defined [here](../eventinput/INormalizedEventSource.h) and contains information required to correctly normalize predictions made from data held within the `EventFrame`.
+The `NormInfo` struct is defined [here](../eventinput/NormalizedEventSource.h) and contains information required to correctly normalize predictions made from data held within the `EventFrame`.

 ## Creating DataFrames with `nuis::EventFrameGen`

-`EventFrame`s are generated with the `nuis::EventFrameGen` helper class, which works with `nuis::INormalizedEventSource` instances as below:
+`EventFrame`s are generated with the `nuis::EventFrameGen` helper class, which works with `nuis::NormalizedEventSource` instances as below:

 ```c++
   EventSourceFactory fact;